PedroMarMol/PedroMarMol/README.md

 - 👋 Hey, I'm Pedro Martos.
 - 👀 Looking for a Junior position as front-end developer.
 - 🌱 I am focusing in React.js 🔭.
-- 📫 How to reach me -> LinkedIn: PedroMMartos.
+- 📫 How to reach me -> LinkedIn: www.linkedin.com/pedrommartos.

 <!---
 PedroMarMol/PedroMarMol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.